TheOfficialPeter/OrderAppPublic/README.md

 # OrderAppPublic

 A food order app I made for someone.
 I used sveltekit to make this project, but will soon rewrite it in React Native so I can easily port it to mobile devices ( and learn React Native ).
+I will only share some public non-confidential files here pretty much only the frontend stuff

 Here is the initial design files
 ![initial design files](https://bafybeie5n5iqqgjvh36qlpf7cod4rmq5iwwkermml3iwyp6eqbzemehywi.ipfs.w3s.link/planning2%20(1).png)